zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/set-up-oracle-data-safe-environment.md

 You can enable Oracle Data Safe in multiple regions of your tenancy, if needed.
 Be aware that you cannot disable Oracle Data Safe after it's enabled.

 - From the navigation menu, select **Data Safe**.
 The **Overview** page is displayed.

 - At the top of the page on the right, select the region in which you want to enable Oracle Data Safe, for example, **US East (Ashburn)**.
 - Click **Enable Data Safe** and wait a couple of minutes for Oracle Data Safe to enable.
 When Oracle Data Safe is enabled, a confirmation message is displayed in the upper right corner.

-## **STEP 6:** Grant all Oracle Data Safe privileges to the Oracle Data Safe user group
+## **STEP 6:** Grant all Oracle Data Safe privileges to the user group

-You can grant all Oracle Data Safe privileges to the Oracle Data Safe user group from the Oracle Data Safe Console.

 - From the **Overview** page for Oracle Data Safe, click **Service Console** to access the Oracle Data Safe Console.
 As a tenancy administrator, you have all privileges in Oracle Data Safe.

 - Click the **Security** tab.
 - From the drop-down list, select the compartment for the regular Oracle Cloud user (for example, `dsc01`).
 - Next to the user group that you created (for example, `dsg01`), select **Manage** from the **All Features** drop-down list.
 - Click **Save**.

-The regular Oracle Data Safe user can now access Oracle Data Safe.
+The regular user can now access Oracle Data Safe.